datawire/bakerstreet/README.md

 Baker Street simplifies scaling, testing, and upgrading microservices by:

-* focusing on high availability and eventual consistency of the overall system
+* automatically splitting traffic among all healthy services sharing the same name in the system
+* making load balancing more efficient and robust by using local load balancers
+* removing problematic instances from the rotation more quickly by using local health checkers
-* enabling canary testing for staged testing and deployment of service upgrades
+* enabling canary testing for staged testing and deployment of service upgrades.
-* supporting language, framework, and tooling independence for developers

 Baker Street consists of three components: